MarcusHoltz/marcusholtz.github.io/_posts/2023-07-17-dns-download-photo.md

 ##### Stuff your double stuffed shell script into base64 format

-Now that you have a printf command that will output your script, convert that to base64 to prevent plain text dns records for sitting around, and to save space ;-)
+Now that you have a printf command that will output your script, convert that to base64 to prevent plain text dns records from sitting around, and to save space ;-)

 I usually use the subdomain without the number after it.
-So in our example it would be - ```andsuch.domain.com.
+So in our example (for Cloudflare) it would be - ```andsuch.domain.com.
 1   IN  TXT   "fEACkQAAEAUXHlHyxj50yW0mjilYLwj8j/b6xnSCB9O1kj8NLjK5rpu28WC3iCs"```

 And your base64 TXT record will be much much longer than this example, but now you've got your script to bring down and combine all of your DNS TXT records for this subdomain into an image.